 The client was charged with possessing a firearm and threatening the complainant with it, carrying with a very serious allegation.
-In the days leading up to trial, Mr. Patmore was able to point to significant frailties in the Crown’s case that resulted in all weapons charges being withdrawn.
+In the days leading up to trial, McKay Criminal Defence was able to point to significant frailties in the Crown’s case that resulted in all weapons charges being withdrawn.

 R v A.B.

 After a major drug investigation in Saskatchewan, A.B. was charged with possession for the purpose of trafficking in cocaine, conspiracy to traffic in cocaine and marijuana, directing a criminal organization, possession of proceeds of crime and a number of weapons related offences.
 Mr. McKay was immediately retained for the purposes of securing his release and to defend A.B. on the merits.

 The police investigation involved approximately 22 warrants to seize various items, 2 authorizations to intercept private communications (wiretap orders) and numerous police and civilian witnesses.
 Mr. McKay and Ms. Ferg ran a preliminary inquiry during which a number of key police witnesses were cross-examined.
 At the conclusion of the preliminary inquiry, the Crown decided that they would not proceed on the conspiracy to traffic in marijuana charge and the various weapons charges.
 Shortly thereafter, the Crown also decided not to proceed on the criminal organization charges.